Atlas-OS/docs/docs/getting-started/post-installation/drivers/amd.md

         - AMD High-Definition Audio Controller
         - AMD Streaming Audio Filter Driver
 - Untick everything in the ``Scheduled Tasks`` tab.
-- Untick evertything in the ``Display Driver Components``.
+- Untick everything in the ``Display Driver Components``.
 If you are using Audio from your monitor, do not remove ``High Definition Audio Bus``.
 - Click ``Modify Installer`` and ``Run Installer``, and then continue with driver setup as usual.

 ## :material-cog: Configure Radeon Software